We’re on a mission to radically improve hearing technology

 Understanding speech in noise

-We test word recognition across increasingly complex multi-speaker environments to ensure Fortell meaningfully separates speech from competing background noise.
+We study word recognition across increasingly complex multi-speaker environments.

 Performance in real-world noise

-We evaluate Fortell in everyday noise scenarios like restaurants and streets to confirm our AI responds dynamically to changing acoustics.
+We evaluate Fortell in everyday noise scenarios like restaurants and streets to confirm our AI responds appropriately.

 Reduced listening effort

-We measure subjective inputs like preference to understand nuances about how wearers respond to our technology.
+We measure subjective inputs to ensure wearers love our products.

 Studying hearing is complex, and we don’t cut corners.